-&lt;sup>24 Our data collection process follows Gompers (1995).
-We collect annual SIC industry average from Compustat for each entrepreneurial firm that received VC financing.
-If the four-digit SIC group has fewer than four companies, we use the three-digit industry group instead.
-Similarly, if the three-digit group has fewer than four companies, we collect the two-digit SIC group averages.
+24Our data collection process follows Gompers (1995).
+We collect the annual SIC industry average from Compustat for each entrepreneurial firm that received VC financing.
+If the 4-digit SIC group has fewer than four companies, we use the 3-digit industry group instead.
+Similarly, if the 3-digit group has fewer than four companies, we collect the 2-digit SIC group averages.
 The data are matched by date and industry to each firm.